-The best part about creating alternative engagement rings is the super cool, ultra chill people I get to design for!
-Meet Luke and Alicia, whose stories make me smile every time I read them!
+The best part about being a jeweller is the super cool, ultra chill people I get to design for!
+Meet Luke and Alicia, whose story makes me smile every time I read it!

 They have a rescue pup called Lupin who came to them with bald patches all over her body.
 They were told that her hair would never grow.
 She now has luscious flowing locks and is an absolute rascal.